hydraulic-software/conveyor/guidebook/docs/faq/index.md

   pass on to you.
 * No need to hold people's private keys, which would create a tempting target for attackers.

-## 2. Is Conveyor only for JVM apps?
+## 4. Is Conveyor only for JVM apps?

-No!
+Nope.
 You can package any kind of app, Conveyor just happens to have great support for the JVM.
 It makes sense to integrate support for the JVM because a cross-platform runtime is when the ability to create packages for other operating systems really shines.
-You don't need to mess with cross compilers or running virtualized operating systems - just develop your app on your preferred platform and then ship to everyone with a single command.
+You don't need to mess with cross-compilers or running virtualized operating systems - just develop your app on your preferred platform and then ship to everyone with a single command.

-## 3. Is Conveyor only for desktop apps?
+## 5. Is Conveyor only for desktop apps?

-No!
 It also has great support for:

 1. Deeply system integrated servers.
 See the [TeamCity sample](../samples/teamcity.md) for an example that demonstrates systemd integration, Apache 2 integration and adding a dependency on Postgres.
 2. Command line apps.
 Conveyor is packaged with itself, in fact.

-## 4. Does it support Electron/native apps?
+## 6. Does it support Electron or native apps?

-Maybe - see question (2) - but we don't have any samples or integrated support yet.
+It should do, but we don't have any samples or integrated support yet.
 Working on it!

-## 5. Why should I make a desktop app?
+## 7. Why should I make a desktop app?

 Desktops are a fantastically important and critical part of our infrastructure - they're the beating heart of our economy where work gets done and things get made.
 Flexible, comfy, ergonomic and incredibly powerful, the machines sitting in front of us are truly magnificent